 I’ve never had nosebleeds before.
 Should I be worried?

 "I did tell the midwife and she said it was just a blood vessel that has burst, so when I blow my nose, it starts to bleed a little again.
-Another great thing to add to the list as well as not sleeping & being uncomfortable!"
+Another great thing to add to the list as well as not sleeping and being uncomfortable!"

 Nosebleeds can happen because the blood vessels in your nose expand when you’re pregnant.
 The increased blood supply puts more pressure on the delicate vessels in your nose, causing them to rupture more easily.
 So even if you’ve never suffered from them before you could develop nosebleeds during pregnancy.